|

 Answer: Set the "SplitterSize"

+property to zero.
 Did you find this article useful?
 If so,

 please let us know.
 Also we